 Eyeshadow Brush.
 A small, soft brush with a slightly rounded or angled tip.
 Used to apply powder and cream eye shadows.

 Eyeliner Brush.
 Narrow, pointed tip.
 Looks like a small paint brush.
-Used for applying liquid or gel eyeliner or shadow as a liner.
+Used for applying liquid or gel eyeliner.

 Mascara Brush.
 Clean, dry mascara wand.
 Used for brushing out mascara clumps and separating lashes after mascara has been applied with wand in mascara tube.
 For more info, see post “Mascara: How to be clump free“.